raptor-ml/docs/docs/guides/labsdk/1-basics.md

 :::note What's PyExp?
 PyExp is a variant of Python.
 It's allows us to compile your code, and run it in scale while running in "production mode".
-This way, you can keep focus on the business-logic, while Natun takes care of the production optimizations.
+This way, you can keep focus on the business-logic, while Raptor takes care of the production optimizations.

-For more information, check out the [PyExp](/docs/reference/pyexp/natun-built-ins) section.
+For more information, check out the [PyExp](/docs/reference/pyexp/raptor-built-ins) section.
 :::

 # Greeter feature